xdrpp/stc/stc.1.md

 The default mode parses a transaction (in either textual or base64-encoded binary), and then outputs it.
-The input comes from a file specified, or from standard input of the argument is "`-`".
-By default, a transaction is output in a human-readable text form know as _txrep_ format.
-With the `-c` flag, it will be output in base64-encoded binary XDR format.
+The input comes from a file specified on the command line, or from standard input of the argument is "`-`".
+By default, stc outputs transactions in the human-readable _txrep_ format, specified by SEP-0011.
+With the `-c` flag, stc outputs base64-encoded binary XDR format.
 Various options modify the transaction as it is being processed, notably `-sign`, `-key` (which implies `-sign`), and `-u`.

-The human-readable text form of the transaction is automatically derived from the XDR, with just a few special-cased types.
+Txrep format is automatically derived from the XDR specification of `TransactionEnvelope`, with just a few special-cased types.
 The format is a series of lines of the form "`Field-Name: Value Comment`".
 The field name is the XDR field name, or one of two pseudo-fields.
 Pointers have a boolean pseudofield called `_present` that is true when the pointer is non-null.
 Variable-length arrays have an integer pseudofield `len` specifying the array length.
 There must be no space